Yukesh432/transformer-model/readme.md

 **b.
 Instruction Following:** LLM's gained the ability to follow instruction better to perform specific task.
 Task that are given to LLMs with specific instruction tends to perform better than without the proper instructions.

+**c.
+Step By Step Reasoning:** This prompting method is usefoul for task that requires multi-step reasoning.
+Model performance imporves as we go with step by step reasoning process.
+Rather than interacting with straight Question and Answer approach, if we break down the task into sub task, the model tends to perform better.
+Eg. Chain-of-Thought(CoT) prompting improved the arithmetic reasoning benchmarks

 ## Reference papers:

 - [What Language Model Architecture and Pretraining Objective Work Best for Zero-Shot Generalization?](https://arxiv.org/pdf/2204.05832.pdf)